jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 The TRACK_COLOURING parameter determines what track characteristic is used for colouring the tracks.
 Valid choices are specified in the TrackMate documentation.
 Options currently supported are TRACK_ID and TRACK_DURATION.

+The MAX_NR_SPOTS_IN_IMAGE parameter stops TrackMate from generating tracks when there are more then the specified number of spots detected.
+When there are many spots, the tracking will take prohibitively long and useful results are unlikely to be achieved.
+If this situation occurs, processing is aborted and the Nr of Tracks is recorded as -1.
+That recording is then excluded from further processing.
+The option remains to process the recording with a higher 'Threshold' parameter (specified in the Experiment Info.csv file).

 # Paint directories